Call for sites

 What is a call for sites?

-It is an opportunity for the local community, parish councils, landowners, developers, agents and other stakeholders to suggest sites that they would like to be considered as part of the preparation of the next local plan.
+It is an opportunity for the local community, parish councils, landowners, developers, agents and other stakeholders to suggest sites that they would like to be considered as part of the preparation of the new local plan.

 Sites received will be considered through an evidence base document known as a housing and economic land availability assessment (HELAA) and ultimately help us understand what land is potentially available for development as we start work on our new local plan.